- 1 Top 7 Best Transmission Jacks Compared

 The JEGS 79012 low profile transmission jack is our best budget selection.
 The wallet-friendly price makes it a realistic option for budding DIY mechanics who need a quality jack that offers plenty of functionality without the steep investment of a high profile transmission jack.
 The JEGS model is rated for up to 1,000 pounds and provides a decent minimum and maximum lift range between eight and a half to 23 inches to accommodate most jobs.
 The saddle base features adjustable load arms to fit a range of transmissions.

 As far as safety is concerned, a wide leg base and casters create better stability and easier maneuverability.
 The safety overload system is designed to prevent you from placing excess weight on the transmission jack while a safety chain keeps the load secure.
+Also, lowering of the load is controlled slowly using the conveniently placed release valve knob.
 Speaking of safety, the Bmmpr Smart Alarm protects your car from getting jacked?
 Pun intended.

 #5 Iglobalbuy 2 Stage Stage 1,100 lb Adjustable Height Hydraulic Telescoping Transmission Jack